 One of the guiding principles imparted to all aspiring writers is “write what you know” –advice Cameron Crowe clearly took to heart when he wrote and directed Almost Famous.
 Release this month 15 years ago, Almost Famous is a fictionalised account of Crowe’s formative experiences in the 1970s, and to this day, it remains one of the greatest coming of age movies ever made.

-Almost Famous follows the exploits of 15-year old William Miller (Patrick Fugit) after he bluffs his way onto an assignment for Rolling Stone that finds him on the road with up-and-coming band Stillwater.
-William soon develops a complex relationship with the band members, who enjoy having the kid along, even as they grow paranoid of how his feature will affect their nascent public image.
+Almost Famous follows the exploits of 15-year-old William Miller (Patrick Fugit) after he bluffs his way onto an assignment for Rolling Stone that finds him on the road with the up-and-coming band Stillwater.
+William soon develops a complex relationship with the band members, who enjoy having the kid along, even as they grow paranoid about how his feature will affect their nascent public image.

 When Almost Famous came out in 2000, it won a bunch of awards – including an Academy Award for Crowe and a Golden Globe for Hudson – but, unfortunately, it failed to light the box office on fire.
 It wasn’t until much later that word of mouth (and the home video market) brought the film to a wider audience and it achieved cult status.
-That’s a good thing too, because Almost Famous isn’t just one of the best coming of age films of all time, it’s proof that so-called “Hollywood” films can be just as intimate and full of integrity as low budget, indie flicks.
+That’s a good thing, too, because Almost Famous isn’t just one of the best coming-of-age films of all time, it’s proof that a so-called “Hollywood” film can be just as intimate and full of integrity as a low budget, indie flick.

-But what really makes Almost Famous sing are its characters.
+But what really makes Almost Famous sing is its characters.

 More than any other film by Crowe, Almost Famous is populated by people who seem truly alive, multi-faceted and unrehearsed, and who behave in an easily relatable, human manner.
 Heck, even Almost Famous‘ biggest “studio film” moments – like the bus ride sing-along – ring true in a way uncommon in mainstream cinema, thanks to the natural and spontaneous quality of the writing and performances.